xarray-contrib/xbatcher/README.rst

    `Dask <https://www.dask.org/>`_, and `NumPy <https://numpy.org/>`_.
-   You will need to separately install `TensorFlow <https://www.tensorflow.org/>`_ or `PyTorch <https://pytorch.org/>`_ to use those data loaders or Xarray accessors. `Review the docs <https://xbatcher.readthedocs.io/en/latest/#optional-dependencies>`_ for more instructions.
+   You will need to separately install `TensorFlow <https://www.tensorflow.org/>`_ or `PyTorch <https://pytorch.org/>`_ to use those data loaders or Xarray accessors. `Review the installation instructions <https://xbatcher.readthedocs.io/en/latest/#optional-dependencies>`_ for more details.

 Documentation
 ------------